Rune Factory: A Fantasy Harvest Moon: Plot

 In the main story's aftermath, Lynette moves into Mist's house and becomes an official villager.
 The player can then do whatever they wish from this point on, including marrying one of the bachelorettes and having a child.

 Reception

-The game received "favorable" reviews according to the review aggregation website Metacritic.
+Rune Factory: A Fantasy Harvest Moon received "generally favorable" reviews according to the review aggregation website Metacritic.

 In Japan, Famitsu gave it one eight, one nine, one seven, and one nine, for a total of 33 out of 40.
 IGN gave it an Editors' Choice Award and the award for the DS Game of the Month of August 2007.